lazybird/django-solo/README.md

 Django Solo
 ===========

-django-solo helps working with singletons - database tables with only one row.
-Singleton are useful for things like global settings that you want to edit from the admin site - versus having them in Django `settings.py`.
+Django Solo helps working with singletons, database tables that only have one row.
+Singletons are useful for things like global settings that you want to edit from the admin site - versus having them in Django `settings.py`.

 Features
 --------